MonetDB/pymonetdb/doc/batchsize.rst

 `pymonetdb.connect('demo', binary=0)` or
 `pymonetdb.connect('mapi:monetdb://localhost/demo?binary=0')`.

+Normally, the binary result set transfer is transparent to the user applications.
+The result set fetching functions automatically do the necessary data conversion.
+However, if you want to know explicitly if the binary format has been used, you can use `Cursor.used_binary_protocol()`, e.g. after having called a fetch function.

 We have implemented a special case to benefit from the binary protocol even when the `replysize` is set to -1.
 When pymonetdb knows that binary transfers are possible (e.g. learnt when connecting with MoentDB) while `replysize` is